akshitsethi/customize-woo/src/readme.txt

 1. Upload `customize-woo` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to 'Customizer' options under the 'Settings' menu.
+3. Go to 'Customizer' option under the 'WooCommerce' menu.
 4. Configure the plugin and start enjoying it.